cltl/run_open-sesame/README.md

 For more information about how to use.

 ## TODO
-* add entity layer in NAF
+* fix begin and end timestamp

 ## Authors